-What worked for me was folding the tip of my tongue back on itself and holding it in place with my fingers, as you see in Fig. 3.
-Here’s how to do it with the two-handed, middle/index finger combo.
+What worked for me was folding the tip of my tongue back on itself and holding it in place with my fingers, as you see in the illustration above.
+Here’s how to do it with the two-handed, middle/index finger combo:

 - Place the tip of your fingers underneath your tongue right at the tip.

 - Push the tip of your tongue back with your fingers.
 You’re basically folding the first 1/4 of your tongue back on itself.

 - Push your tongue back into your mouth until your first knuckle reaches your bottom lips.

 Same principles apply if you’re using the one-handed, “OK” sign combo.

 Again, this method worked for me.
 Others do it a little differently — often pushing the tongue in without really folding it over.
 Experiment to find what works for you.